 functools.partial,

-as a first element, so it could be used for class methods:
+but leave self as a first element, so it could be used for class methods:

 def _go_to_page(self, path):